Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 November 2024 04.23.14 UTC
+- WIB: Sabtu, 30 November 2024 05.26.13 UTC
-- WITA: Sabtu, 30 November 2024 05.23.14 UTC
+- WITA: Sabtu, 30 November 2024 06.26.13 UTC
-- WIT: Sabtu, 30 November 2024 06.23.14 UTC
+- WIT: Sabtu, 30 November 2024 07.26.13 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success